tryingtokeepup/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about Middleware and Routers this weeek, both of which were implemented in our projects for the week.
+The most interesting middleware (imo) was helmet; it seemed like such a small function, but it seems to do a world of good for your app security.
+Routers was a little less straightfoward for me; it seemed like more of a convinience system to help clean up code clutter.

 - [ ] Describe Middleware?

+Middleware, like mentioned above, are simply functions that get request and response objects (the homies lol) and operate on them.
+They then simply return the response object or keep going to the next middleware (with next()).
+Express' middleware stack seems to be basically comprised of an array of functions.
+Keeps it simple in my head.

 - [ ] Describe a Resource?

+A resource is the data that lives in the server we are trying to access, and we use endpoints to use CRUD methods on said resource.
+It's basically the data we want and need to access with our app, and we do this through our API.

 - [ ] What can the API return to help clients know if a request was successful?

+We can send a 200 Ok status code to communicate to our client that everything was ... a'OK.
+LOL.
+All good here, chief!

 - [ ] How can we partition our application into sub-applications?

+We can use an Express Router, which behaves as a mini Express applicaiton with its own Routing and Middleware (almost like components in React).

 ## Project Setup